Celia18305/neo-express/docs/command-reference.md

 > Note, the user may specify a different seconds per block value each time a blockchain is run, but
 > all nodes in multi-node blockchain must use the same value when running.

 By default, the blockchain network persists information to disk when a new block is minted.
 For development purposes, it is sometimes useful to run the blockchain network without saving new block persisting new blocks.
 By using the `--discard` option, new blocks are saved in memory only and are discarded when the blockchain network is shut down.

 ## neoxp stop

 ```
-Usage: neoxp stop [Options]
+Usage: neoxp stop [Options] <NodeIndex>

-[Options]:
+Arguments:
-  -n|--node-index <NODE_INDEX>    Index of node to stop (Default: 0)
+  NodeIndex                                   Index of node to stop (Default: 0)
+Options:
   -i|--input <INPUT>                          Path to neo-express data file
   -a|--all                                    Stop all nodes
 ```

 When running in a terminal window, neo-express can be shutdown via standard CTRL-C or CTRL-BREAK operations.
 Additionally, you can stop a running neo-express network via the `stop` command.
 Like the `run` command, the `stop` command takes a node index to stop, defaulting to 0.
 The `--all` option shuts down all running consensus nodes in the network.

 ## neoxp reset

 ```
-Usage: neoxp reset [Options]
+Usage: neoxp reset [Options] <NodeIndex>

-[Options]:
+Arguments:
-  -n|--node-index <NODE_INDEX>  Index of node to reset (Default: 0)
+  NodeIndex                     Index of node to reset (Default: 0)
+Options:
   -i|--input <INPUT>            Path to neo-express data file
   -f|--force                    Overwrite existing data
   -a|--all                      Reset all nodes
 ```

 A Neo-express blockchain network can be reset back to its genesis block via the `reset` command.
 This is useful for keeping the Neo-express blockchain network in a known state for test and debug purposes.
 Like the `stop` command, the node index defaults to 0 or the `--all` option can be used to reset all nodes.
 The `--force` option must be specified in order to discard existing blockchain network state.

 ### neoxp export

 ```
 Usage: neoxp export [Options]

-Arguments:
-[Options]:
+Options:
   -i|--input <INPUT>  Path to neo-express data file
 ```